alexisbellot/Graphical-modelling-continuous-time/README.md

-# Graphical modelling in continuous-time:
+# Graphical modelling in continuous-time

 This is a python implementation of algorithms and experiments presented in the paper [*"Graphical modelling in continuous-time: consistency guarantees and algorithms using Neural ODEs"*](https://arxiv.org/abs/2105.02522).